mitchwagner/prp/README.md

 ## Setup

-Setup has been automated in the script `setup`.
+Setup has been mostly automated in the script `setup`.
 Currently, the pipeline must be setup somewhere on the Murali group computing cluster, for access to the SVN repository thereon.

+Things that need to be added to the setup script:
+    - One must build the quicklinker jar in the subrepo.
+For this, one needs to install Gradle and run "gradle build" in the subrepo TLD.

 ## Running